-Provincial Performance Measures Dron-out rate High School Completion Transition Rate Rutherford Scholarshin Evam Participation
+Provincial Performance Measures Drop-out rate

+High School Completion Transition Rate
-2020-21

-2021-22

-Evaluation
+Rutherford Scholarship Exam Participation

-FSD Intellectual Engagement Survey: Survey measures student intellectual engagement (engagement in the act of learning) and flow (the appropriate balance of learning challenge with student skill).
-This survey measures the domains of High Expectations for student success, Relevance of learning experiences, Academic Rigor, Student Effort, and Flow.
-Students responding Agree or Strongly Agree to at least half of the questions each factor below Students responding Agree or Strongly Agree to "I often lose track of time because I am engaged in the learning" Effort Math/Science Support Performance Measures High Relevance ELA/SS CTS/CTF Rigor Expectations 2019-2020 2020-2021 85% 74% 84% 83% ELA - 48% Math - 69% 38% S.S. - 48% Sci - 17% 94% 85% 84% 75% 2021-2022 93% ELA - 59% Math - 78% S.S - 73% Sci - 75% 93% 74% 94% 2022-2023 88% 91% 42.5% 66% 74% Evaluation Very high intermediate high high Very Low Low intermediate Very high
+2021-22 Evaluation SD Intellectual Engageme balance of learning challen experiences, Academic Rig ge with student sk (ill).
+This survey m Students responding Agree e or Strongly Agree e to at least half of f the questions eac h factor below nding Agree or Stron of time because I an Performance Measures High Expectations Relevance Rigor Effort ELA/SS Math/Science CTS/CTF Support 2019-2020 2020-2021 85% 74% 84% 83% ELA - 48% S.S 48% Math - 69% Sci - 17% 38% 2021-2022 94% 85% 93% 84% ELA - 59% S.S - 73% Math - 78% Sci - 75% 75% 2022-2023 93% 74% 88% 91% 42.5% 66% 74% 94% Evaluation Very high intermediate high high Very Low Low intermediate Very high

-Strategies: Advance Innovation and Design Strategies are actions taken to achieve priorities and outcomes that are based on best evidence/research and professional judgement Evaluation Impact of strategies implemented Strategy 1: Create and implement a strong complimentary course program (Gr.
-5-8) using new CTS space (supported by our CPIP grant) This is ongoing work, supported by community businesses and Skills Canada
+Strategy 1: Create and implement a strong complimentary course program (Gr.
+5-8) using new CTS space (supported by our CPIP grant)

+This is ongoing work, supported by community businesses and Skills Canada

 Strategy 2: - Strong collaboration between our team Cayley School and Highwood High School to design innovative learning opportunities for students This is ongoing work.
 The barrier of the cost of bussing is a factor we are working into our plans Strategy 3: - Create student agency by involving them in programming choices Students feel they have more voice this year.

-- Collaboration between Cayley and Blackie to develop complimentary courses - Growth across all measures in student intellectual engagement survey

-- Building capacity in teaching staff to provide options for students during CTF/CTS - Gathering student voice in programming choices

-- Create a Leadership CTF/CTS block to enhance leadership capacity in grade 7 & 8 students. - Create time and space for a passion project that can be more long term as part of CTF/CTS

-Strategies: Advance Learning for Transfer Strategies are actions taken to achieve priorities and outcomes that are based on best evidence/research and professional judgement Evaluation Impact of strategies implemented Strategy 1: - Targeted professional learning around design and assessment practice that supports learning for transfer in our PLC groups and on Collaborative Learning days.
+Collaboration between Cayley and Blackie to develop complimentary courses Growth across all measures in student intellectual engagement survey areas for Growth: Building capacity in teaching staff to provide options for students during CTF/CTS Gathering student voice in programming choices Itext Steps: Create a Leadership CTF/CTS block to enhance leadership capacity in grade 7 &amp; 8 students.
+Create time and space for a passion project that can be more long term as part of CTF/CTS Strategies: Advance Learning for Transfer Strategies are actions taken to achieve priorities and outcomes that are based on best evidence/research and professional judgement Evaluation Impact of strategies implemented - Strategy 1: - Targeted professional learning around design and assessment practice that supports learning for transfer in our PLC groups and on Collaborative Learning days.
 PLC time is now embedded, which allows for more of this work - Strategy 2: Deep focus on understanding new curriculum and the opportunities provided within it for deep and transfer learning Science curriculum lends itself to this Strategy 3: Collaborative planning with Cayley School to provide students opportunity to demonstrate transfer of learning ongoing

-- Collaboration between Cayley and Blackie to develop complimentary courses - Growth across all measures in student intellectual engagement survey
+• Growth across all measures in student intellectual engagement survey